Rob Halprin

-Robert David "Rob" Halprin (born January 13, 1958) is an American record producer, executive producer and an independent record label owner.
+Robert David Halprin (born January 13, 1958) is an American record producer, executive producer and an independent record label owner.
 Halprin launched VRP Music, an independent record company, in 2000.

 Early life

 Halprin was born in Jersey City, New Jersey, to Raymond Halprin, a department store manager, and Dorothy Halprin (nee Weiser), a homemaker.
 Halprin was a child actor and singer from the age of six, co-starring in a variety of performances both off-Broadway and in summer stock theater.

 Halprin is "autodidactic", with a verifiable IQ in the "145 range", as tested on the Wechsler Intelligence Scale for Children (WISC), despite having only finished the eighth grade.
 Whilst appearing Off-Broadway at the Coconut Grove Playhouse in Miami, Halprin attended the Horizon School for Gifted Children.
 This is where his IQ was verified.
 As stated by School Master and Pulitzer Prize Prize winner Dr. Benjamin Fine as well as Halprin's French teacher, former Florida attorney General's Robert Shevin’s sister, Sandra Shevin.